jaan/Productivity/README.md

 ##How to check the latest available versions of your npm dependencies?
 $ ```npm install -g npm-check-updates```

-After installign the npm-check updates, Run be low command for myour project root folder where package.json is present
+After installing the npm-check-updates module, run the below command from your project root folder where package.json is present

 $ ```npm-check-updates```

 This command will only print out all the available updates.
-This WON'T update.
+This WON'T update your dependencies.
 Module Link https://www.npmjs.com/package/npm-check-updates